SHARCSHARC

 These estimates follow the current MCP indexing pipeline and are intended for planning, not billing precision.
 Provider-side tokenization can vary.

-Why does maintenance cost stay low after first index?
+Why does usage stay low after the initial index?

 SHARC persists Merkle snapshots (file-hash baselines) and compares hashes on subsequent index operations.